 With only seconds to save a life, doctors and paramedics have no time for phone calls in a "medical emergency".
 They must decide quickly what can and can't be done on the spot.
 Only in "non-medical emergencies" will police make calls.

 Must be worn 24/7 and withstand water conditions such as chlorine or salt water.
 This means a stainless steel medical bracelet is the best choice.
 Avoid beaded bracelets for Autism patients.

 If you are the “ICE” number recipient, make sure you have a Med info card that lists all medical issues for loved ones, so when called, you can provide fast, useful help.

 How to deal with Autism

 At an early age, introduce this bracelet so they get used to wearing one, and they'll be less inclined to remove it later on.

-Unremovable design prevents autism bracelets to be easily pulled off.
+Unremovable clasp design requires 2 hands to open which prevents the Autism patient from easily removing the bracelet.
 Electronic bracelets and pendants can't match this safety feature.

 Autism is a disorder that manifests itself with a wide range of problems including poor social skills, repetitive behaviors and sometimes being nonverbal.
 Because there are so many different behaviors, the term “spectrum” is used.
 So it's now referred to as “autism spectrum disorder” or ASD.

-kids in the USA have some form of ASD with varied intellectual problems.
-These kids and the autism community often have other health issues associated with this disorder.
+in the USA have some form of ASD with varied intellectual problems.
+These children and the autism community often have other health issues associated with this disorder.